Rynchodon/ARMS/Player Readme.txt

 An in-game script, [url=http://steamcommunity.com/sharedfiles/filedetails/?id=391453613] available here [/url], is used to parse messages and includes an example of how to send a message.

 [h1]Smart Turret Control[/h1]
+Turret control is in testing stage, it must be enabled in Settings to work. set:
+[code]bTestingTurretControl=true[/code]
 Turrets can be given specific instructions on which targets to shoot; for blocks the turret will attempt to disable rather than destroy.
-In order for Smart Turret Control to function, a turret must have square brackets in its name and have "Idle Rotation" disabled.
+In order for Smart Turret Control to function, a turret must have square brackets in its name and be attached to an antenna that is detecting a nearby enemy.

 [b]Priorities[/b] - highest to lowest
 If Target Missiles is enabled, shoot missiles that are approaching the turret.